Cyber-Duck/Cyber-Duck.github.io/_posts/2016-03-18-how-to-retrieve-all-objects-on-parse-without-api-limitation.markdown

 The big advantage of our approach is that we *don't* use `skip` and `limit`, we order our result by `objectId` which is the PK (primary key) on Parse and use a self-invoked function alongside with the PK as a pagination controller for the offset.
 This way, you won't ever be limited to `10000` results.

 Obviously this takes a bit longer to get executed but the workload stays server-side and at least you know that the response you receive contains **everything**.
+Server-side scripts could also be a potential approach for other pagination problems.

 That's all folks!
-Checkout out [the gist](https://gist.github.com/Claymm/644eae2426a50cb2b98d) for this and feel free to comment/fork/improve/share it!
+Check out [the gist](https://gist.github.com/Claymm/644eae2426a50cb2b98d) for this and feel free to comment/fork/improve/share it!